Little Gratitudes, Lasting Connections

 1. Be specific.
 Mention the exact action or quality you value, as it feels personal and genuine.

 2. Say it loud.
-Brief, sincere words in everyday moments can be more powerful than occasional grand gestures.
+Brief, sincere words in ordinary moments can be more powerful than occasional grand gestures.

 3. Write it down.
 A short note, text, or message gives someone something tangible to revisit when they need reassurance.